termajt/rutor/README.md

 OPTIONS:
-  -d/--destination    destination folder of where the torrent should be downloaded to -h/--help           shows this help message and exits
+  -d/--destination    destination folder of where the torrent should be downloaded to -c/--consumption    shows cpu and memory consumption used by the client -h/--help           shows this help message and exits
 ```